odicforcesounds/devblog/docs/index.md

 - [Instagram](https://instagram.com/Rakzhodekams): I rarely use this platform, but you can send me a message here.
 - [Facebook](https://facebook.com/odicforcesounds): I rarely use this platform, but you can send me a message here.
 - [Github](https://github.com/odicforcesounds): I use this platform almost every day.
 You can send me a message here, by adding a new publication in the [discussion](https://github.com/orgs/odicforcesounds/discussions/1) menu, or by commenting in this one linked.
-- [Youtube](https://www.youtube.com/@odicforcesounds/): Monologos, speaking alone about several subjects.
-99.7% of Portuguese content.
-00.03% of English content.
-More than 1000 videos.
+- [Youtube](https://www.youtube.com/@odicforcesounds/): Speaking alone about several subjects.
+99.70% of Portuguese content.
+00.30% of English content.
+More than 1200 videos.